My Top 5 Favourite Cookbooks

 1. Women’s Institute: Bread

-This is a fabulous book with basic bread recipes for wholemeal and white, Teac Cakes and Muffins through to tea breads, pastries and fancy cakes fro special occasions.
+This is a fabulous book with basic bread recipes for wholemeal and white, Tea Cakes and Muffins through to tea breads, pastries and fancy cakes for special occasions.
 It has a comprehensive section on bread making and covers what and gluten free.
 There are so many breads in here that you would never get bored of yeast cookery.
-Really well laid out and easy to understand, if you were only to have on bread book – this would be it.

 2. Complete Illustrated Cookery Course ( Classic Edition )

 Everyone’s favourite cookbook!
-It’s the one that everyone refers to and if you were only to have one cookery book in your possession, this ould have to be most people’s choice.
+It’s the one that everyone refers to and if you were only to have one cookery book in your possession, this would have to be most people’s choice.
 Full of information, tips and really easy to follow recipes, I come back to it again and again.
-Suitable for the complete beginner as well as the experienced cook it teaches methods of cooking – but is unfussy and always opt for the easiest, most efficient way!

 3. The Cranks Recipe Book